inrupt/etl-tutorial/docs/VisualizePodData/VisualizePodData.md

 ## Create a new repository

-- We'll now simply follow the introductory "_Welcome to GraphDB_" steps, which we'll also walk through below:
+We'll now simply follow the introductory "_Welcome to GraphDB_" steps, which we'll also walk through below:

-  - Create a new empty repository:
+To create a new empty repository:

 - From the main menu (on the left-hand-side), select "Setup | Repositories".
 - Click the "_Create new repository_" button.
 - Select the "_GraphDB Free_" option.
 - Provide any name (without spaces!) for the "_Repository ID_" field, e.g.,
   "inrupt-example".
 - Click the "_Create_" button at the bottom of the page.

 ## Load example Pod data: